 2018 AV2 orbits the sun every 382 days (1.04 years), coming as close as 1.00 AU and reaching as far as 1.06 AU from the sun.
-Based on its brightness and the way it reflects light, 2018 AV2 is probably between 0.03 to 0.14 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to a school bus.
+Based on its brightness and the way it reflects light, 2018 AV2 is probably between 0.032 to 0.140 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to a school bus or smaller.

 2018 AV2's orbit is 0.02 AU from Earth's orbit at its closest point.
-This means that there is a wide berth between this asteroid and Earth at all times.
+This means that there is an wide berth between this asteroid and Earth at all times.

 2018 AV2 has 4 close approaches predicted in the coming decades:

 |April 29, 2057||4,745,870||0.484|

 |April 19, 2078||4,508,414||0.452|